jordiroca94/coding-challenge/README.md

 I've created a responsive and interactive dashboard for an e-commerce wine store using React and TypeScript, styled with Tailwind CSS.

-I've used Chart.js and react-chartjs-2 render the charts efficiently, and I've also used react-rating-stars-component to display rating stars in the Review component.
+I've used Chart.js and react-chartjs-2 to render the charts efficiently, and I've also used react-rating-stars-component to display rating stars in the Review component.
 I used jsPDF library to generate a downloadable report (pdf).

 ## Future improvments